 I’m dividing the muffins into categories:

 - There are a few very tasty Low-Carb and Gluten-Free Almond Flour Muffins (and more muffins with almond flour will be coming!)

 - There are several options for Low-Carb “Egg Muffins”, a name I came up with in the early days of my blog.

-- And there are some Cottage Cheese and Egg Muffins, which are pretty low in carbs but not gluten-free.
+- And there are some Cottage Cheese Muffins, which are pretty low in carbs but not gluten-free.
 (They have the tiniest bit of flour; I think you could switch that for Almond Flour (affiliate link), Flaxseed Meal (affiliate link), or even Hemp Seeds (affiliate link) if you wanted a gluten-free version.

 I love having muffins in the fridge to just grab, heat, and eat when I’m busy working.
 I hope these recipes will help you increase your breakfast muffins game; enjoy!

 I now have three sizes of baking cups, and it can get confusing because different brands call the sizes by different names.
 But my smallest size is about 2.75 inches across and holds 1/3 cup, my middle size is about 3.5 inches across and holds 2/3 cup, and my biggest size is about 3.75 inches across but deeper than the others and holds 1 cup.
 (Links are affiliate links)